 The story behind Jordan-Hare Stadium is that it was named for Ralph “Shug” Jordan (Auburn’s all-time winningest coach) and Cliff Hare (a member of the 1892 team).
 The field is named Pat Dye Field, after Pat Dye who was a college hall-of-fame coach with 12 years of his time at Auburn University.
 The facility opened in 1939 in a game against the Georgia Tech Yellow Jackets, and was expanded to its current 87,451 capacity in 2004.
 The field plays host every other year to one of the great college rivalries, the Iron Bowl against Alabama.

 Jordan-Hare Stadium is a great example of what is right about college football, especially in the South.

 The FANFARE scale is our metric device for rating each stadium experience.
 It covers the following:

 Each area is rated from 0 to 5 stars with 5 being the best.
 The overall composite score is the "FANFARE Score".

-Auburn Arena, Auburn's new basketball facility, features a museum filled with historic items from Auburn's history, including the 2010-2011 Coaches' Trophy, Bo Jackson's Heisman Trophy, and many other items that make it worth a trip down the street to visit the facility.
+Also Auburn Arena, Auburn's new basketball facility, features a museum featuring many items from Auburn's history.
+These items include the 2010-2011 Coaches' Trophy, Bo Jackson's Heisman Trophy, and many other items that make it worth a trip down the street to visit the facility.
 The Lovelace Hall of Honor is open 90 minutes before the game.